jackerman426/beatBot/README.md

 # beatBot
 Facebook chat bot that plays youtube video to pc (raspberry pie etc).
-Send your youtube link to the chat and listen.
+Send your song or artist or whatever to the chat and listen.

 beatBot is built for [node.js](http://nodejs.org)